COBRAPROsimulator/COBRAPRO/paper/paper.md

 % Enter initial SOC of your HPPC data
 SOC_init = 1;   % [-]
 ```
 Once the user input has been defined, run the code to start the PSO.
-Once the PSO is finished, the code prints the identified parameter values and objective function values to the command window:
+Once the PSO is finished, the identified parameter values and objective function values are printed to the command window:
 ```
 Displaying identified values...
 ------------------------